For media following Georgia, nail-biting and lots of numbers

 “Usual rules apply,” MSNBC’s Brian Williams said to him.
 “Wave your arms if there’s any reason to come back to you.”

-Democratic candidates Raphael Warnock and Jon Ossoff jumped to early leads against Republican incumbents Kelly Loeffler and David Perdue.
-As more votes came in, the Republicans swung in front.
+It was a seesaw night.
+Warnock and Ossoff jumped to early leads, but as more votes came in, the Republicans swung in front.

 It made for some great television suspense, although people following online saw a different view.
 The New York Times website estimated the victory probabilities in each race and, as the evening progressed, moved steadily in the Democrats’ direction.
-By 10 p.m., the Times was estimating Warnock had an 89% chance of victory and Ossoff had a 75% chance.
+After midnight, the Times judged both Warnock and Ossoff had a better than 95% chance of winning.

-Even before that, Dave Wasserman of the influential Cook Political Report tweeted that he had seen enough to predict Warnock would beat Loeffler.
+Even before 10 p.m., Dave Wasserman of the influential Cook Political Report tweeted that he had seen enough to predict Warnock would beat Loeffler.
+That led Twitter, however, to slap his prediction with a warning that other sources were saying it was too close to call.

+The conservative outlet Newsmax declared Warnock the winner before midnight and presented an interview with Peter Navarro, an aide to President Donald Trump, suggesting with no evidence that voter fraud had taken place.

+On a livestream after midnight, Warnock said, “I am going to the Senate to work for all of Georgia.”

 Fox News spent less time on raw numbers to showcase their prime-time stars, Tucker Carlson, Sean Hannity and Laura Ingraham.
 They didn’t hide their nervousness.